The ‘impossible gift’: Today is the day that the 2 cars went under the hammer.

 Wilson Browne Solicitors played an important role in the sale of 2 rare and ultra-valuable Ferraris auctioned on behalf of RNLI.

-The real story is perhaps not the cars themselves but the fact that a local entrepreneur and businessman would leave such a fantastic gift to charity and, that he turned to a local firm such as Wilson Browne Solicitors when it came to ensuring that his substantial estate was properly dealt with when the time arose.
+The real story is perhaps not the cars themselves but the fact that a local entrepreneur and businessman would leave such a fantastic gift to a charity and, that he turned to a local firm such as Wilson Browne Solicitors when it came to ensuring that his substantial estate was properly dealt with when the time arose.

 The question on everybody’s lips is undoubtedly “how much?”